sumezawa/modelsim_on_linux/README.md

-# modelsim_on_linux
+# ModelSim on Debian, maybe Ubuntu. (why is ModelSim 32-bit???)
 hello!
-This is a Ubuntu and Debian-based Linux distro installation tutorial
+This is an Ubuntu and Debian-based Linux distro installation tutorial

 I used an online instruction set (link at the bottom), but some things didn't work so I had to slightly modify the instructions.